aremmell/libsir/README.md

 ### <a id="gnu-global" /> GNU GLOBAL

 * [A GNU GLOBAL-generated tagged and cross-referenced hypertext source code listing is available.](https://libsir.gitlab.io/libsir)
-* This tagged listing is a valuable aids for new developers seeking an understanding of the libsir source code.
+* This tagged listing is a valuable aid for new developers seeking an understanding of the libsir source code.

 ## <a id="sast-tools" /> SAST Tools